Gabrli/EasyCNN/README.md

 - Very easy and comfortable syntax
 - Full control for developer
 - Automatic data preparation and visualization processes
+- Compatibility of model: option to convert to onnx type file.

 #### What functionalities are under construction?

 - Presets for popular models
 - Exporter and Converter for files with models
+- Special Visualizer to display training process

 ## Contributing